UV curing: Advantages of UV curing

 A primary advantage of curing with ultraviolet light is the speed at which a material can be processed.
 Speeding up the curing, or drying step, in a process can reduce flaws and errors by decreasing time that an ink or coating spends as wet.
 This can increase the quality of a finished item, and potentially allow for greater consistency.
 Another benefit to decreasing manufacturing time is that less space needs to be devoted to storing items which can not be used until the drying step is finished.

 Because UV energy has unique interactions with many different materials, UV curing allows for the creation of products with characteristics not achievable via other means.
 This has led to UV curing becoming fundamental in many fields of manufacturing and technology, where changes in strength, hardness, durability, chemical resistance, and many other properties are required.

+UV curing also enables control of surface appearance, allowing high gloss or matte finishes depending on formulation and process (for example, use of matting agents or excimer UV curing).

 Constituents of a UV curing system

 Main components in UV cured solution

-The main components of a UV curing solution includes resins, monomers, and photoinitiators.
+The main components of a UV curing solution include resins, monomers, and photoinitiators.
 Resin is an oligomer that imparts specific properties to the final polymer.
 A monomer is used as a cross-linking agent and regulates the viscosity of the mixture to suit the application.
 The photoinitiator is responsible for absorbing the light and kickstarting the reaction, which helps control the cure rate and depth of cure.
 Each of these elements has a role to play in the crosslinking process and is linked to the composition of the final polymer.